Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Conclusions

 \section{Conclusions}

-\rev{This paper presents our solution for long-duration inspection: a tethered marsupial system connecting a UAV and a UGV.
-In it, we detail the hardware and software configurations that allow autonomous navigation in UAV inspection tasks.
-Notably, the system achieved over one hour of flight time—and up to a maximum of two hours—thanks to the power supplied by the batteries onboard the UGV.
-Therefore, the proposed marsupial system successfully extends the operational capabilities of the UAV.}
+This paper presents our solution for long-duration inspection: a tethered marsupial system connecting a UAV \revD{to} a UGV.
+In it, we detail the hardware and software configurations that allow autonomous navigation in UAV inspection tasks, as demonstrated in several field experiments.
+Notably, \revD{we have demonstrated that the proposed system has a flight duration of over two hours} thanks to the power supplied by the batteries onboard the UGV.
+Therefore, the proposed marsupial system successfully extends the operational capabilities of the UAV.

-The experimental results \rev{obtained across three different scenarios validate the robustness and operational capabilities of our system in real-world conditions, delivering reliable inspection performance in challenging, GNSS-denied environments.
-Specifically, a series of tests conducted at the University Pablo de Olavide confirmed the system’s ability to carry out autonomous, long-duration inspection missions.
-Notably, our implementation of the DLL localization system provided real-time pose estimations with centimeter-level accuracy, outperforming state-of-the-art methods.
-Furthermore, our path tracking system successfully followed the reference trajectories, maintaining maximum tracking errors below ten centimeters.
-As a result, the system was able to detect simulated defects with centimeter-level accuracy during the emulated inspection test. }
+The \revD{proposed} tethered marsupial system can successfully perform autonomous inspection tasks, detecting targets such as markers without being hindered by the tether.
+The inspection tasks are carried out with high accuracy both in terms of the localization of the marsupial robot and in the detection of the markers.